Serving

 name="google_expert",

-description="An agent that can answer questions specifically about the Google Agents Development Kit (ADK).",
+description="An agent that can answer questions specifically and only about the Google Agents Development Kit (ADK).
+Reject questions about anything else.",

 tools=[search_web]